AionNext/BizCod/Programming Guide/Logic.md

 # Evaluate statement

 Use the evaluate statement to execute one or many code blocks depending on a logical condition.
-Evaluate statment is en extension of IF statement and provides better way to test for various conditions in one statement instead of compounding many if conditions.
+Evaluate statement is an extension of IF statement and provides better way to test for various conditions in one statement instead of compounding many if conditions.

 ```js